 Bibury Court is a Grade I listed Jacobean mansion, built on the site of a former Benedictine monastery.

 It dates from the late 16th Century, and was then extended in 1633 by Sir Thomas Sackville, the illegitimate son of the 1st Earl of Dorset who was ‘Knight and gentleman-usher in dailie waiting on the King’ (James I).
-Due to his exorbitant acquisitions and probably also the fact that he was Chancellor of the Exchequer, he was amusingly known as"Fill Sack".
-He is pictured below.
+Due to his exorbitant acquisitions and probably also the fact that he was Chancellor of the Exchequer, he was amusingly known as "Fill Sack".

 Charles II is reputed to have visited the Court when he attended Bibury Races, as did the Prince Regent during the reign of George III.